kodingkoning/poplar/README.md

 ### Instructions for Generating NCBI Tree

 The tests in our paper compare the trees generated by this pipeline to NCBI's taxonomy.
 Creating that tree requires downloading data from NCBI's website and through their command line tools.
 The provided script `reference_tree.sh` downloads data from NCBI and creates a Newick tree with the available information on the spcies.
 In order to use the script, visit [NCBI's Genome Browser](https://www.ncbi.nlm.nih.gov/datasets/genome) and search for the names or IDs of the species of interest.
 For our tests, we selected only the reference genomes.
 Then, download the table.
 This table includes the GenBank reference numbers.
 The first column of the table will be GenBank IDs, which will be used for searching NCBI's database for the taxonomy.

+## Planned Improvements

+- Checkpointing using Parsl
+- Analysis of optimal gene sequence group size.
+Currently is required to be between 4 and 99.